 Oliver's research focuses on the role of digital technology in the building process and in broader speculations of emerging material culture.
 His building research and teaching projects explore contemporary fabrication technologies, mass-customization processes, and their implications for ecological design concepts, design methodology, and construction.
 Oliver's interdisciplinary research projects build on collaborations with wood scientists, engineers, fabricators, and material suppliers.
-Recent design research projects that explore the potential of digital wood fabrication include the Loon Lake Solid-Wood-Wall Panel Cabin (2006), the Loon Lake Outdoor Theater Roof Structure (2006-12), the Naramata Roof Structure (2007), the Huilo-Huilo Viewing Platform (2008), and inter/section (2010).
+Recent design research projects that explore the potential of digital wood fabrication include the Loon Lake Solid-Wood-Wall Panel Cabin (2006), the Loon Lake Outdoor Theater Roof Structure (2006-12), the Naramata Roof Structure (2007), the Huilo-Huilo Viewing Platform (2008), inter/section (2010) and Lightbox (2013).

 His publications include FUTURE WOOD – Innovation in Building Design + Manufacturing, edited together with Philip Beesley, and Emergent Programmatic Form-ation.
 Parametric Design Beyond Complex Geometries, written in collaboration with Yehia Madkour.
 Other projects include Media on the City – The Lee Building, a video project developed and produced in collaboration with Kate Hennessy.